 Gaia Inverardi, lawyer in Milan February 2016

-Co-funded by the Health Programme of the European Union The European HIV Legal Forum (EHLF) is a project coordinated by AIDS Action Europe (AAE).
+The European HIV Legal Forum (EHLF) is a project coordinated by AIDS Action Europe (AAE).
 The project was co-funded by the Health Program of the European Union and Positive Action of ViiV Healthcare UK Ltd.

 Contributors: